 Patent Protection and the Transition to Clean Technology (joint with Maria Alsina-Pujols)

-Abstract: This paper investigates how patent policy can induce the transition to clean technology.
-It is well established that environmental policy should not only price emissions, but also induce innovation in emission-free technology.
-Although the combination of a price on emissions and a government subsidy to clean research has been shown to be first-best, we argue that this policy is unattainable.
-First, the magnitude of the necessary carbon tax seems unfeasible, and second, there can be large efficiency losses associated with public research funding.
-Using an endogenous growth model with directed technical change, we show how reducing patent protection on dirty technology can improve second-best outcomes.
+Abstract: This paper investigates the use of patent policy to induce the transition to clean technology.
+It is well established that optimal climate policy should not only price emissions, but also induce innovation in clean technology.
+Although the combination of a price on emissions and a subsidy to clean innovation has been shown to be first-best, we argue that this policy is unattainable.
+Raising revenues to finance climate policy is challenging since it can be associated with large efficiency losses.
+Using an endogenous growth model with directed technical change, we show that reducing patent protection on dirty technology can improve second-best outcomes.
 In numerical simulations, we find that combining environmental policy with patent policy can recover a substantial amount of the welfare loss in second-best, and at a lower carbon tax and clean innovation subsidy than in first-best.